OpenMW/openmw/README-win32.txt

 OpenMW assumes you have the Morrowind data files in c:\Program Files\Bethesda Softworks\Morrowind\Data Files\ .
-If this is not where you have installed Morrowind, you should edit the openmw.ini file.
+If this is not where you have installed Morrowind, you should edit the file openmw.ini.

 Running